Terahertz time-domain spectroscopy: Photoconductive detection

 Photoconductive detection is similar to photoconductive generation.
 Here, the voltage bias across the antenna leads is generated by the electric field of the THz pulse focused onto the antenna, rather than some external generation.
 The THz electric field drives current across the antenna leads, which is usually amplified with a low-bandwidth amplifier.
 This amplified current is the measured parameter that corresponds to the THz field strength.
 Again, the carriers in the semiconductor substrate have an extremely short lifetime.
 Thus, the THz electric field strength is only sampled for an extremely narrow slice (femtoseconds) of the entire electric field waveform.

 Electro-optical sampling

 The materials used for generation of terahertz radiation by optical rectification can also be used for its detection by using the Pockels effect, where particular crystalline materials become birefringent in the presence of an electric field.
 The birefringence caused by the electric field of a terahertz pulse leads to a change in the optical polarization of the detection pulse, proportional to the terahertz electric-field strength.
 With the help of polarizers and photodiodes, this polarization change is measured.

 As with the generation, the bandwidth of the detection is dependent on the laser pulse duration, material properties, and crystal thickness.

+The sensitivity of THz-TDS detection via electro-optical sampling can be enhanced beyond the classical shot noise limit through the use of squeezed light generated by an optical parametric amplifier.